hudson-newey/python-core-util/README.md

 # python-core-util

-A useful python extension library to use in your project
+A useful python library that contains a lot of the common operations in Python